metalerk/metalerk.github.io/_posts/2025-03-21-unveiling-art-between-lines-of-code.md

 ---

 Recently, I had the privilege of [collaborating](https://milomiranda.github.io) with a dear friend and creative accomplice: the multifaceted, enigmatic, and ever-dazzling [**Milo Miranda**](https://instagram.com/milomiranda/).
-Together, we are on the verge of unveiling a piece of digital visual art at Amsterdam's **Vondelbunker**, a project unlike anything I've had the chance to be part of before, singular in its pulse and resonance.
+Together, we are on the verge of unveiling a piece of digital visual art at [**Vondelbunker**](https://vondelbunker.nl) in Amsterdam; a project unlike anything I've had the chance to be part of before, singular in its pulse and resonance.

 This experience has led me to ponder the delicate, almost weightless boundaries between art and software development.
 Are they truly such distant realms?
 Even within the tech industry, there are artists who sculpt lines of code with the same precision and sensibility as a painter or poet, crafting what we often refer to as masterpieces.
 In the world of Python, for instance, there's even a term for this kind of elegance: _pythonic code_: clear, graceful, almost lyrical in its simplicity.